AdrKacz/airline-company-app/README.md

 VALUES (<admin email>, <admin hashed password>, true);
 ```

-To find your hashed password, go to [SHA256 Online](https://emn178.github.io/online-tools/sha256.html), enter your password in *Input*, and copy the result from *Output*
+To find your hashed password, go to [SHA256 Online](https://emn178.github.io/online-tools/sha256.html), enter your password in *Input*, and copy the result from *Output*.

 10. Update the API endpoint to your local one in `src/constants.js`.
 ```js